-Because Hawk Hill has frontage on a busy road in a suburban area, I have my horses wear leather halters 24/7.
+Because my farm has frontage on a busy road in a suburban area, I have my horses wear leather halters 24/7.
 I once watched the comical-had-it-not-been-so-scary struggle of a highway patrol officer trying to secure an unhaltered horse running loose on a highway and that experience convinced me that having a fast, secure way to catch my horses is safer for them.
 Needless to say, with constant use, I end up doing MANY halter repairs.
 I’ve learned to repair a lot of halter breaks that most people think would send the halter straight to the trash or a professional leather repair shop (By the way, never trash a leather halter when there are so many cool ways to repurpose halters).

 Today I’m demonstrating how to repair a single-buckle halter with a broken crown.